legaleagleryan/RJUK-MTA-STS/README.md

 ## 🤝 How You Can Contribute

 Your insights and contributions are welcome!
 If you have any suggestions or enhancements for the MTA-STS policy file, don't hesitate to submit a pull request or open an issue.
-Your involvement is crucial in advancing the security of email communications.
+Your involvement is very important in helping to secure email communications.

 ## 🌐 Get In Touch

-For any questions or if you need help with the MTA-STS policy implementation, feel free to visit [my website](https://www.ryanjarvis.law/).
-You can also reach out directly on GitHub at [@ryanjarvislaw](https://github.com/ryanjarvislaw/mta-sts).
+For any questions or if you need help with the MTA-STS policy implementation, feel free to visit [my website](https://www.ryanjarvis.uk/).
+You can also reach out directly on GitHub at [@ryanjarvislaw](https://github.com/legaleagleryan/rjuk-mta-sts).

-I value your feedback and support immensely as we work together to improve email security for my work and my clients.
+I value your feedback and support immensely as we work together to improve email security for my work and clients.

 ---

-By engaging with and contributing to this MTA-STS policy repository, you play a significant role in enhancing the security of email communications for Ryan Jarvis Law®.
+By engaging with and contributing to this MTA-STS policy repository, you play a significant role in enhancing the security of email communications for ryanjarvis.uk.
 I appreciate your support and dedication to the cause of email security.